JAnicaTZ/TreeOfKnowledge/MISLI-SVATKO-DA-JE-MENI-LAKO.md

 Transparent English translation:
 ««🎵 Everyone Thinks I Have It Easy!-.-? 🎶»»

-Founder Responsibilities — The jAna JOBs Edition 😎🌳
+FOUNDER RESPONSIBILITIES — The jAna JOBs Edition 😎🌳

 My present role is not to perform every technical, legal, organizational and commercial task personally.